Triglycerides may be the easiest to understand.

 Simply put, they are fat in the blood.
 They are used to give energy to your body.
 If you have extras, they are stored in different places in case they are needed later.

-A high level has been linked to a greater chance for heart disease.
+A high level of triglycerides has been linked to a greater chance for heart disease.
 But just what your own level means and how much it helps to lower it is sometimes less clear.

 You and your doctor have ways to lower your level if it is running high.